raineszm/sff-predict/README.md

    This will save you from having to reprocess the full headlines dataset, which requires NYT API credentials and takes significant time.

+   If at any point snakemake tries to regenerate the cached files, you can reset their timestamps by running `bin/fetch_cache.sh` again.

 5. **Run the Pipeline**
    ```sh